Japanese submarine I-201: Discovery of wreck

 During a search sponsored by the National Geographic Society, the Hawaii Undersea Research Laboratory's (HURL) deep-diving submersibles Pisces IV and Pisces V located the wreck of the Japanese submarine I-14 in approximately 800 m of water off Barbers Point, Oahu, Hawaii, on 15 February 2009.
 While Pisces V was being recovered and Pisces IV was preparing to ascend from the ocean bottom, Pisces IV′s crew acquired a sonar contact on the what appeared to be the bow of a smaller submarine nearby.
 On 16 February 2009, the two submersibles conducted an extensive search of the sea bottom in the area for the rest of the smaller submarine.
 They had no success until Pisces V was being recovered and Pisces IV was preparing to leave the sea bottom, when Pisces IV′s crew gained sonar contact on what appeared to be the hull of the smaller submarine.
 A quick investigation of the new contact revealed the main portion of the wreck of I-201, with "I-201" and the Imperial Japanese Navy′s battle flag clearly painted on the conning tower and a chrysanthemum painted on the side of the periscope mast.

 The submersibles returned to the sea bottom on 17 February 2009 to carry out an extensive survey of both wrecks.
 Their crews found both submarines broken into two pieces, with I-14′s bow lying equidistant from her main hull section and I-201′s bow, and I-201′s main hull section about an equal distance from I-201′s bow.
 The submersibles found I-201′s bow lying on its port side and neatly sheared off from the main hull section, which sat at a 45-degree angle.
 The aft retractable deck gun was bent but visible, and the submersible crews could see the forward retractable deck gun through its opening in the deck.
 Unusually, much of the wood planking on the top deck — largely or totally absent in other Japanese submarine wrecks in the area — still existed.

 Researchers announced the discovery of the wrecks of I-14 and I-201 on 12 November 2009.
 The search for the wrecks and video footage of them on the ocean bottom was featured in the documentary Hunt for the Samurai Subs, which premiered in the United States on the National Geographic Channel on 17 November 2009.

+In November 2023 EV Nautilus surveyed the wreck, providing photos of the wreck itself and of a dud torpedo nearby the wreck.